derektypist/project-euler-067/README.md

 The function `maximumPathSumII(triangle)` returns a number, where triangle is a 2D Array.

 A [PDF File](pdf/triangle.pdf) containing the triangle array is supplied.

+## Features

+Allows the user to show or hide the solution to the problem as described in [Project Euler 067](https://projecteuler.net/problem=67).
+A PDF file of the triangle in array form can also be viewed.